 And it really is as easy as getting your guests to click on the link and then allow them to do what they do and then have them appear on your actual live stream.
 That is definitely one underrated underused– people don’t understand how complicated it is until they have to do it and it doesn’t work.

 Now, let’s talk about this a little bit.
-So there are not a lot of live streaming software providers who allow you to live stream it using your mobile device really easily.
+There are not a lot of live streaming software providers who allow you to live stream it using your mobile device really easily.

 But StreamYard recently has enabled this functionality and I’m going to walk you through how to do it.
 Now, why would you want to live stream with your mobile device?
 Why not?